cldf/cldf/README.md

 ### Sources reference file

-References to sources - if not referenced by Glottolog ID - can be supplied as part of a CLDF dataset as an UTF-8 encoded BibTeX file (with the citation keys serving as local Source IDs).
+References to sources can be supplied as part of a CLDF dataset as an UTF-8 encoded BibTeX file (with the citation keys serving as local Source IDs).
 The filename of this BibTeX file MUST be either:

 - `sources.bib` in case of metadata-free conformance
-- or specified as top-level common property `dc:source` in the dataset's metadata.
+- or specified as path relative to the metadata file given for top-level common property `dc:source` in the dataset's metadata.

 ## CLDF Modules